DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 <hr>
 <p><strong><em>Blessing of Mother Night.</em></strong> Baba Lysaga is shielded against divination magic, as though protected by a <em>nondetection</em> spell.</p>
 <p><strong><em>Skilled Casting.</em></strong> Baba Lysaga can concentrate on up to three spells at a time.
 If she would lose concentration on one, she loses concentration on all of them.</p>
 <p><strong><em>Flying Skull.</em></strong> While riding her flying giant’s skull, Baba Lysaga gains a fly speed of 30 ft. and has half cover.
-The skull shares Baba Lysaga’s Strength, Dexterity, and Constitution scores and saving throws, and is otherwise as described in <span class="citation">U3.
-Baba Lysaga’s Hut (p.
+The skull shares Baba Lysaga’s Strength, Dexterity, and Constitution scores and saving throws, and is otherwise as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U3BabaLysagasHut">U3.
+Baba Lysaga’s Hut</a> (p.
 163)</span>.</p>
 <p><strong><em>Swallowed by the Swamp.</em></strong> When Baba Lysaga is reduced to 0 hit points, she plunges or sinks into the swamp of Berez.
 She then resurfaces, riding atop a tower of swamp vines coiled around her lower body.
 Her statistics are instantly replaced by those of her second form.
 Her initiative count doesn’t change, excess damage doesn’t carry over, and she retains none of the conditions she had in her previous form.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Baba Lysaga uses Hair Blade twice, or uses Spellcasting to cast <em>acid splash</em> twice.</p>